Yesterday a stranger spat in my face. Literally, not metaphorically.

 You’re thinking of the sound he made as he built up the spit.
 A low rumble of phlegm in the throat.

 You’re thinking of the quick instant when he shot the saliva out of his mouth.
 You’re thinking that I watched it slowly gliding through the air towards me as I screamed one long “NOOOOOOOOOO!”

 You’re thinking the spit hit me on the eyebrow, my head kicking backwards like I’d been hit by a gun.
 You’re thinking the ruffian smiled slyly in my direction, so happy with all he’d accomplished.

-But let me tell you, you’re thinking is wrong.
+But let me tell you, your thinking is wrong.

 It all happened so quickly that I barely had time to realise it was happening.
 It wasn’t slow-motion, it was fast-motion.
 Suddenly this man was in front of me, he was shouting “BISCUITS!”, he was spitting.

 And the spit was weak.
 There was no conviction behind it.
 It was apathetic spit.
 It was spit that said “meh, I don’t really feel like doing this, but I’ve got to.”
 It was like the piece of homework you leave until the night before deadline.
 Lousy, half-hearted and lazy.
 Just plain rubbish.
 I was the teacher that received that lousy homework, shaking my head and thinking “come on now, we both know you can do better than this!
 You’re underachieving.
 You’ll never make anything of yourself if you go through life like this.”